CHaucke89/pycentauri/README.md

   choice, not ours.
-- **Rate limiting.** Rapid-fire MQTT requests (3+ back-to-back) trip a cooldown of a few seconds during which the broker silently drops responses. pycentauri's polling cadence stays under it; your scripts should too.
+- **Rate limiting.** Rapid-fire MQTT requests (3+ back-to-back) trip a cooldown of a few seconds during which the broker silently drops responses.
+CentauriPilot's polling cadence stays under it; your scripts should too.
-- **The firmware resets the speed mode to balanced on every Canvas filament switch.** pycentauri pins your chosen mode and re-applies it automatically, while still honoring a deliberate balanced from the touchscreen — see
+- **The firmware resets the speed mode to balanced on every Canvas filament switch.** CentauriPilot pins your chosen mode and re-applies it automatically, while still honoring a deliberate balanced from the touchscreen — see
   [CC2 speed pinning](#cc2-speed-pinning-the-firmware-fights-you-so-pycentauri-fights-back)